By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Published: Jun 13, 2024

-Alice Walker's short story "Everyday Use" dives deep into the ideas of cultural heritage and personal identity.
-Written back in 1973, it tells the story of an African American family living in the rural South.
-The story zeros in on the different views of two sisters, Dee and Maggie, and their mom, known as Mama.
-Walker explores the different ways people value and keep their heritage alive, along with the tricky side of figuring out one's identity in a changing world.
-In this essay, I'll look at the themes of heritage and identity in "Everyday Use," showing how Walker uses character growth and symbolism to get her point across.
+Alice Walker's short story, "Everyday Use," dives deep into cultural heritage and personal identity.
+Written back in 1973, it tells about an African American family living in the rural South.
+The story zooms in on the different views of two sisters, Dee and Maggie, and their mom, known as Mama.
+Walker explores how people value and keep their heritage alive and the tricky side of figuring out one's identity in a changing world.
+In this essay, I'll look at the themes of heritage and identity in "Everyday Use," showing how Walker uses character growth and symbolism to make her point.

-Heritage is a big deal in "Everyday Use," and Walker uses Dee and Maggie's different attitudes to show two ways of preserving culture.
-Dee, who now goes by Wangero Leewanika Kemanjo, is all about a modern and somewhat shallow take on heritage.
-She's educated, bold, and sure of herself, but she wants to distance herself from her past.
-Dee's new name and her desire to grab family items like the hand-stitched quilts show her wish to link up with a larger African heritage while pushing away her direct roots.
+Heritage is a big deal in "Everyday Use."
+Walker uses Dee and Maggie's different attitudes to show two ways of preserving culture.
+Dee, who now goes by Wangero Leewanika Kemanjo, is all about a modern take on heritage.
+She's educated, bold, and sure of herself but wants to distance herself from her past.
+Dee's new name and desire to grab family items like the hand-stitched quilts show her wish to link up with a larger African heritage while pushing away her direct roots.
 She sees the quilts not for their sentimental value or practical history but as cool cultural artifacts.

-On the other hand, Maggie is all about an authentic, lived connection to her heritage.
-She's shy and scarred from a house fire, lacking Dee's boldness, but she has a deep bond with her family's traditions.
+On the flip side, Maggie is about an authentic connection to her heritage.
+She's shy and scarred from a house fire, lacking Dee's boldness, but she's got this deep bond with her family's traditions.
 Maggie gets the personal history in the family heirlooms.
 She knows all about the quilts' origins because her grandma taught her to sew.
 This shows she's the true keeper of her family's heritage.
 Maggie's embrace of her heritage is real and part of her daily life, unlike Dee's more showy approach.

-Mama is the story's anchor, giving us a look into her daughters' different paths.
-Her view is practical, seeing heritage as a blend of past and present.
-Mama's choice to give the quilts to Maggie instead of Dee is a key moment.
-It shows she sees Maggie's real appreciation for their legacy.
+Mama is like the anchor of this story, giving us insight into her daughters' different paths.
+Her view is pretty practical; she sees heritage as a blend of past and present.
+Mama's choice to give the quilts to Maggie instead of Dee is a big moment.
+It shows she recognizes Maggie's real appreciation for their legacy.
 This act also shows Mama's disapproval of Dee's shallow take on heritage.
-Through Mama, Walker criticizes turning culture into a commodity and stresses the importance of real, lived experiences in keeping heritage alive.
+Through Mama, Walker criticizes turning culture into a commodity and stresses the importance of real experiences in keeping heritage alive.

-The quilts are a strong symbol in the story, showing the link between past, present, and future.
-Made from scraps of ancestors' clothes, each piece has its own story and memories.
-The quilts' everyday use contrasts with Dee's plan to hang them as art.
-This difference shows Walker's point that heritage isn't something to just look at but something to use and live with every day.
-The quilts are a metaphor for cultural identity, stitched from the past and used in daily life.
+The quilts are a strong symbol in the story that show the link between past, present, and future.
+Made from scraps of ancestors' clothes, each piece has its own story and memories attached to it.
+The quilts' everyday use contrasts with Dee's plan to hang them as art pieces.
+This difference shows Walker's point that heritage isn't just something to look at but something you live with every day too.
+The quilts are like a metaphor for cultural identity—stitched from the past and used daily.

-In "Everyday Use," Alice Walker brilliantly explores heritage and identity through one family's story.
-By comparing Dee and Maggie, Walker shows different ways of seeing and valuing cultural heritage.
-Dee's shallow approach is very different from Maggie's real and practical connection to her family's past.
-The quilts, as a key symbol, capture this idea, showing the threads that connect generations.
-Walker's story reminds us of the complexities of identity and the lasting importance of heritage in shaping who we are.
-Through her detailed depiction of these themes, Walker makes us think about our own ties to our cultural past and how we honor and keep our heritage alive in everyday life.
+In "Everyday Use," Alice Walker explores heritage and identity through one family's story brilliantly well.
+By comparing Dee and Maggie, Walker shows different ways people see and value cultural heritage.
+Dee's shallow approach differs greatly from Maggie's real connection to her family's past.
+The quilts capture this idea nicely by showing how they connect generations together like threads (if you think about it).
+Walker’s story reminds us of how complex identity can be—and just how important heritage is in shaping who we are today!
+Through these themes’ detailed depiction by Walker herself—makes us question our ties with our own cultural pasts—how do we honor/keep them alive?

 Browse our vast selection of original essay samples, each expertly formatted and styled